Polkadot-Blockchain-Academy/pba-book/content/cryptography/hashes/slides.md

 ## Collision Resistance

-It should be difficult for someone to find two messages that<br/>hash to the same value.
+It should be difficult for someone to find two messages that<br />hash to the same value.

 It should be difficult to find an `x` and `y`